Submitting Your Formal Disposition Application

 NOTE: Submissions made to AER do not require an application fee, but other incidental charges may apply.

 2. Electronic Disposition System (EDS) Submission

 Most applications must be submitted through the Electronic Disposition System (EDS).
 For exceptions to the EDS application submission process, see Section 4 below.

-Refer to the following manuals for details on accessing and using the EDS, or for additional information on dispositions:
+Refer to the following manuals for details on accessing and using EDS.

 - Electronic Disposition System Access and Navigation User Manual

 - EDS – Surface Dispositions User Manual

 These manuals and additional information on EDS are accessible at: